syncfusion-content/blazor-docs/blazor/scheduler/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Scheduler Component | Syncfusion
 description: Checkout and learn about getting started with Syncfusion Blazor Scheduler component.
-Also helps you to bind appointments and set current view and date to it.
+Also helps you to bind appointments, set current view and date to it.
 platform: Blazor
 control: Scheduler
 documentation: ug